 Why Is the Inside of My Humidifier Pink?
-It’s an Indication Of Pink Mold
+You Have Pink Mold

-Is pink mold in humidifier dangerous or should you just worry about black mold?
+Is pink mold in a humidifier dangerous, or should you just worry about black mold?

 There is no immediate danger for healthy people.
 Children and seniors who have compromised immunity can experience urinary tract and bladder infections, lung infections, heart problems, gastrointestinal tract illnesses and other sickness symptoms.